Discrete and continuous symmetries in monotone Floer theory: The Oh spectral sequence and

-of $C$ by subcomplexes $F^pC=C^{\geq p, *}$ comprising elements of polynomial degree at least $p$: the energy (or index) filtration.
-Note that this is a filtration of $R$- or $R[T]$-modules, but not of $\Lambda$-modules.
-The standard construction for a filtered complex then gives a spectral sequence---the \emph{Oh spectral sequence}, named after \cite{OhSS}, although it was introduced in the present form by Biran--Cornea in \cite{BCQS}---which will be our key tool.
-A clear exposition of this construction, on which our treatment is based, is given by Eisenbud in \cite[Appendix A, Section A.3.13]{Eis}.
+of $C$ by subcomplexes $F^pC=C^{\geq p, *}$ comprising elements of polynomial degree at least $p$.
+This is a filtration of $R$- or $R[T]$-modules, but not of $\Lambda$-modules.
+The standard construction for a filtered complex, as described in \cite[Section A.3.13]{Eis} for example, then gives the desired spectral sequence.